Anonymous

 Dear Anonymous,

-Please check with your contractor who is supplying you the manpower for your workload about the employees having on his board, i am sure he must be having more than 12 employees so in that case he has to hold license to provide such contractual employees in respect of the concerned state Act and will submit Half Yearly and annual return under Contract Labour R&A Act.
+Please check with your contractor who is supplying you the manpower for your workload about the employees he has on his board.
+I am sure he must have more than 12 employees, so in that case, he has to hold a license to provide such contractual employees in respect of the concerned state Act and will submit Half-Yearly and annual returns under the Contract Labour R&A Act.

 Regards,